Tips & Resources

 What is the student’s role?

 The role of the student at most placement sites is that of a participant observer.
 Students are expected to be professional, engaged, inquisitive, and ready to learn and contribute.
-We ask that agencies commit to being a site for a minimum of one academic year.

 What are the supervisor’s responsibilities?